COVID-19 Updates for the Trades: Coronavirus Resources, Links, Headlines for Contractors

 ACHR News: Tips for transitioning an HVAC company to remote work amid Coronavirus Key takeaway: Tips for helping employees accustomed to working from an office adjust, finding new ways to communicate effectively, cultivating company culture in a remote setting and more.

 ACHR News: Clear Seas Research provides snapshot of HVAC industry concerns Key takeaway: Respondents to a Clear Seas Research Survey are most worried about the current economy and achieving business goals in the next six months, given the COVID-19 outbreak.
 Respondents report a drop in new business development activity.

 Water Trade Association: Industry ‘assured broadly’ it’s essential Key takeaway: The Water Quality Association is working with states that have issued Shelter-in-Place directives to their residents.
-The WQA says its has been assured that, broadly, water treatment products and services fit within the category of essential services designated by the Department of Homeland Security (DHS) which are allowed to remain open for business due to their role in safeguarding America’s drinking water.
+The WQA says its has been assured that, broadly, water treatment products and services fit within the category of designated by the Department of Homeland Security (DHS) which are allowed to remain open for business due to their role in safeguarding America’s drinking water.

 Google offers five guiding principles for marketing during the Coronavirus outbreak Key takeaway: Google shares five principles developed internally to evaluate media campaigns during the Coronavirus pandemic.
 The company’s global VP for Media, Joshua Spanier, shares the five and explains how the company uses them.

 The reviews should be posted when the situation normalizes and the reviews can be properly handled by Google.
 Other review platforms have not followed suit.

 Key takeaway: While contractors want access to financing to get through this period, it carries risk.
 Many common contractor corporate structures, such as S-corps, put the owner’s personal finances on the hook in the event of a loan’s failure.